Carrot Butternut Soup

 - A few gratings of fresh nutmeg

-- 6 tablespoon mascarpone or crème fraîche
+- 6 tablespoons mascarpone or crème fraîche

 All the flavors of autumn combine in this tasty, nutritious soup.
 Best of all, the recipe relies on carrot and apple juices as real time savers.
 For even more convenience, look for peeled and cubed butternut squash in your market’s refrigerated case.
 Parsnips add a mellow undernote, while the ginger contributes a bit of lively heat to the soup, but both items are optional.
 The soup will keep in the refrigerator, covered, for up to 5 days.